-3.3 Dell EMC VxRail VDI Optimized V Series Configurations
+3.3 Dell EMC VxRail Appliance V Series VDI-optimized configurations

 The VDI-optimized 2U/1Node appliance with GPU hardware for graphics-intensive desktop deployments.
-There is the option to order a V Series configuration without GPU as is details in the A3, B5 & C7 configuration but GPU cards can be added to these configurations at a later date.
+The V Series can be configured with or without GPUs and can be then added later date.